CharlesVoyager/AutoGenSupport/README.md

 - C++
 - Windows SDK 10.0

+NOTE: Compiling projects in Release mode.
+Debug mode does not be verified.

 Using it
 ========
 - Compile Slicer2.0DLL.
 This a module that used to convert 3D objects in STL file format to vectors.